alikariminik/MyGov-Milestone-Project-3/README.md

 N/A.

 > User Story:
-"As a user, I want to be find out more details such as a biography and recent voting records for a particular cabinet member"
+"As a user, I want to be able to find out more details such as a biography and recent voting records for a particular cabinet member"

 > Expected:
-Users should be able to select on a Cabinet Members photo in order to open their respecitve details page which will make a request to the Parliament API and then display the results in the page.
+Users should be able to select on a Cabinet Members photo in order to open their respective details page which will make a request to the Parliament API and then display the results in the page.

 > Testing:
 I tested each and every cabinet member by clicking on the Cabinet Members photo and opening their details page and observed the results with the Console open in order to check whether there were any errors with the API request.